-A deity or demigod whose domain encompasses deceit, pranks, and reversals.
+A deity or demigod whose domain encompasses deceit, pranks (including prank punishments for misbehaving), and reversals.
 Most gods have some shape-shifting and use semantics to betray the spirit of an agreement, but these characters are defined by these stories in a way that other (probably Jerkass) gods aren't.
-They are the divine subtrope to The Trickster.

 This trope is Older Than Dirt since it appears in several real life mythologies, where the god's trickery is used as a lesson for the audience.
 These gods teach indirectly, through inducing/induced hardship, and people learning from it, instead of giving direct instruction.
 Because of that, they are often associated with storytelling and are as commonly the victim of pranks and mischief as they are the provocateur.

-Sub-Trope of Stock Gods (each god in a pantheon are responsible for standard aspects of reality).
-Other stock gods that overlap include God of Chaos ("chaos" may encompass randomness, potential, entropy, destruction/disordered creation) and God of Knowledge ("knowledge" may encompass cunning/trickery).
+Sub-Trope of Stock Gods and The Trickster.
+Other stock gods that overlap with this trope include God of Chaos ("chaos" may encompass randomness, potential, entropy, and destruction/disordered creation), Lady Luck (luck is fickle), and God of Knowledge ("knowledge" may encompass cunning and trickery).

 - Rat Queens: Castiwyr is introduced as an immortal illusionist who sets elaborate (and potentially lethal) pranks for mortals to alleviate his boredom.
 He is present in the deities' realm and thus qualifies as a technical god.

 - Wonder Woman (1987): Hermes' trickster nature isn't fully evident at first due to his crush on Diana, but it comes out when he's around the other Olympians and Ares makes it clear that he finds it both endearing (when aimed at anyone but himself) and incredibly annoying.